CHOOSE YOUR ALLEGIANCE.

 Reboot Syndicate.
 Reboot Syndicate is ostensibly a financial services corp focused on debt consolidation, loans, workers pensions, and “creative” investments… but many believe it is nothing more than a legal front for the Neotropolis Resistance, using the galaxy’s broad corporate protection statutes (such as the Corporate Privacy and Preservation Act of 2089) to hide their activities.
 Or has the radical Kepler Resistance suddenly gone legit?

 Rumors of less above-board financial “services” by Reboot abound, including money laundering for criminal organizations.
 And customers who have lost funds due to “risky investments” may have, in fact, had their credits skimmed off to fund resistance causes and/or pockets.
-Still, for those who have reasons to avoid more traditional financial institutions, the Reboot Syndicate seems to be servicing a need.
+Still, for those who have reasons to avoid traditional financial institutions, Reboot Syndicate seems to be servicing a need.

 The resistance logo as it is often seen as graffiti on the streets of Neotropolis.

-Helix symbol
+Helix Industries symbol

-Endline symbol
+Endline Solutions symbol

 Reboot Syndicate symbol

 These are the main forces that are pitted against each other in this small outpost at the edge of space.
-They will compete for resources (such as Promethium) and influence, building up their followers, their NeoCredits, and their power to stand out as the clear controller of Neotropolis.
+They will compete for resources (such as Promethium) and influence, building up their followers, their NeoCreds, and their power to stand out as the clear controller of Neotropolis.

 As the rest of the galaxy starts to turn their eyes to this once-forgotten planet, the future of Neotropolis could be prosperous, or disastrous.

-Only one thing is for certain…conflict.
+Only one thing is for certain… conflict.

 PRIVATE INSTITUTIONS